Gravel Unraveled: The difference Between Marin's Drop Bar Gravel Bikes

 Want to Get Off The Beaten Track?
 You Need a Nicasio.

 The Marin Nicasio is our take on a steel gravel bike that'll turn its hand to almost anything, from back-lane bashing to bikepacking to the daily grind.
 The Nicasio is a great entry into our Beyond Road range and, like the Four Corners, also uses a CrMo frame and fork.

 One of our most popular bikes, the Marin Nicasio is set up for riders that want to mix up their terrains, jumping between asphalt and light off-road.
 We see riders grinding out road miles, off-road adventures and even racing their local cyclocross series on the Nicasio, proving just how much of an all-rounder it really is.

 The base model Nicasio is aimed at newer riders who want classic looks matched with modern gear.
-It comes with comfortable, all-rounder 30mm x 700c tires (with room for up to 40mm) for off-road, racks and fenders for the commute, and has Promax disc brakes for clean, reliable all-weather stopping power.
+It comes with comfortable, all-rounder 30mm x 700c tires (with room for up to 40mm) for off-road, racks and mudguards for the commute, and has Promax disk brakes for clean, reliable all-weather stopping power.

 The Nicasio+ is designed for riders who want to get off-road more than stay on, making use of smaller 650B wheels but larger 47mm tires.
 These have almost the same diameter as a 700C road wheel and tire, but add a load more grip and cushioning thanks to their massive width.
 Its 1x drivetrain means no more adjusting front derailleurs, but also boasts a super-wide gear range.

-For those of you looking for more of an adventure, all Nicasio models come equipped with frame and fork mounts for bottles, mudguards and frame bags and it's one of our most popular bikes for multi-day, bike packing adventures.
+For those of you looking for more of an adventure, all Nicasios come equipped with frame and fork mounts for bottles, mudguards and frame bags and it's one of our most popular bikes for multi-day, bike packing adventures.